 3. Top with the remaining onions, peppers, and the minced jalapeño.

 4. Cook on low for 7 to 8 hours (or on high for 3 to 4 hours) or until the flank steak can be easily shredded with two forks.
+(Tip for success: Until you know the proper time in your slow cooker, start checking two-thirds of the way into the recommended cooking time.
+Many models, especially large cookers that are filled less than half to two-thirds of the way, tend to cook much faster.)
 For ease, remove the steak to a dinner plate to shred.

-5. At this point, you may place the meat back in the slow cooker for up to another hour or serve immediately, mixed with a little of the juice as desired.
+5. At this point, you may place the meat back in the slow cooker for up to another hour on low or warm.
+Or serve immediately, mixed with a little of the juice as desired.

 6. Heat tortillas, if using, or serve over rice.
 Top as desired and enjoy!